Remote Work for Staff and Part Time Employees

 - Responsible University Administrator:

-ScopeThis policy applies to staff and temporary employees who work on a campus or other designated workplace of Indiana University.
+ScopeThis policy applies to staff and part time employees who work on a campus or other designated workplace of Indiana University.
 Remote work for academic appointees will be addressed in a separate policy.

 - DECISION-MAKING AUTHORITY

-- A Senior Executive Officer may delegate the authority to implement remote work arrangements to a unit leader.
+- A Senior Executive Officer may delegate the authority to implement hybrid or remote work arrangements to a unit leader.

 - Only a Senior Executive Officer, in consultation with the university counsel, is authorized to approve out-of-country remote work, and only if it is mission-critical.

-- The university retains the authority to modify or terminate any remote work arrangement at its discretion.
+- The university retains the authority to modify or terminate any hybrid or remote work arrangement at its discretion.

 - Requests for remote work as an accommodation for a disability will be addressed through the university’s accommodations request process: https://iuoie-fireform.eas.iu.edu/online/form/index/Accomform.